Table of Contents

 - As a result, Gandhi announced a satyagraha struggle that proved to be a virtual political earthquake.

 - Several violent outbreaks followed, particularly the Massacre of Amritsar.
-Thereafter, the Martial Law happened, which was an important aspect of the Indian Independence Movement.
+Thereafter, Martial Law happened, which was an important aspect of the Indian Independence Movement.
 You should highlight this outbreak in your Mahatma Gandhi essay.

 - By 1920, Gandhi was a dominant political figure commanding an influence that India never experienced before.